 A third of us will experience insomnia at some point in our lives.
-It’s important then to prioritise relaxation and unwinding before bed.
+It’s important, then, to prioritise relaxation and unwinding before bed.
 Practising good sleep hygiene is one way of doing this, but you can also incorporate bedtime tea into the mix.
-In this article we look at the best bedtime teas we have found.

-One of the most popular herbal sleep aids in Europe and the US, valerian root may increase sleepiness by increasing levels of a neurotransmitter called GABA.
-Small studies suggest that valerian root may improve overall sleep quality by shortening the time it takes for you to fall asleep 2.
+One of the most popular herbal sleep aids in Europe and the US, Valerian Root may increase sleepiness by increasing levels of a neurotransmitter called GABA.

 Best known for its relaxing scent, we wouldn’t often associate lavender with tea.
 Drinking lavender tea may improve sleep quality, especially for those who are suffering from insomnia or anxiety-related disorders.

 Sleep is fundamental to good overall health.
-Getting enough quality sleep is important for maintaining your immune system and metabolic function, processing the day’s memories and maintaining normal body weight.
+Getting enough good quality sleep is important for maintaining your immune system and metabolic function, processing the day’s memories, and maintaining normal body weight.

 If you are finding it hard to sleep, and it is interfering with your day to day life, get in touch with your doctor.